Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The South Arm SA2 had a median taxpayer income of $55,330 and an average income of $68,864 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This was slightly above national averages, contrasting with Greater Hobart's median income of $54,577 and average income of $65,190 during the same period.
-Based on Wage Price Index growth of 9.6% from financial year 2023 to September 2025, estimated incomes would be approximately $60,642 (median) and $75,475 (average) by that date.
-According to the 2021 Census, household, family, and personal incomes in South Arm clustered around the 65th percentile nationally.
-Income brackets indicated that 36.0% of individuals earned between $1,500 - 2,999, consistent with broader trends across regional levels showing 32.2% in the same category.
-After housing costs, residents retained 89.2% of their income, reflecting strong purchasing power and the area's SEIFA income ranking placed it in the 6th decile.
+The South Arm SA2 shows a median taxpayer income of $55,330 and an average of $68,864 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is slightly above average nationally, contrasting with Greater Hobart's median income of $54,577 and average income of $65,190.
+Based on Wage Price Index growth of 9.6% since FY-23, current estimates would be approximately $60,642 (median) and $75,475 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in South Arm cluster around the 65th percentile nationally.
+Income brackets indicate the $1,500 - 2,999 earnings band captures 36.0% of the community (1,684 individuals), consistent with broader trends across regional levels showing 32.2% in the same category.
+After housing costs, residents retain 89.2% of income, reflecting strong purchasing power, and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income